eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- A network operations center (NOC, pronounced like the word knock), also known as a "network management center", is one or more locations from which network monitoring and control, or network management, is exercised over a computer, telecommunication or satellite network.
 + Expertise using AWS services like CloudWatch, CodeBuild, CloudTrail, Athena, ECS, EC2, IAM, Lambda, and CloudFormation
 + Experience developing and deploying systems on cloud infrastructure such as Kubernetes, Consul, and Vault
++ Experience with Cloud based services, Microservices a Cloud Computing class or similar experience
 + knowledge of various issues in the field of cloud engineering (virtualization, scalability, load balancing, failovers, distributed computing power, cloud deployments, monitoring, log processing)
 + skill set:
 	- continuous integration/delivery (CI/CD) methodologies and practices